cochaviz/bottle/README.md

 The daemon accepts the same flag set as `analysis run` and is ideal for long-running automation or remote clients that only need socket access.
 `bottle daemon list` now shows the sample path and C2 IP (when supplied via `--c2`) so you can see exactly which beacon each worker is pointing at before deciding to stop or restart it.

+Use `bottle daemon inspect <id>` any time you need the precise CLI options, timing data, or failure reason for an analysis.
+After reviewing historical workers, `bottle daemon cleanup` clears them out without touching the currently running jobs.

 ### Example systemd service
 When you want the daemon to restart automatically on boot or after an unexpected crash, drop a service definition such as the one below into `/etc/systemd/system/bottled.service` (adjust the binary path, user, sockets, and directories for your host):